Marcos Xiorro: False rumors of freedom

 In 1812, Salvador Meléndez Bruna, the governor of Puerto Rico, ordered that any slave who disrespected his master would be punished with fifty lashes by the civil authorities — and then returned to his master for additional punishment.
 A 100-lashes punishment was given to those who committed a violent act or incited a rebellion.

 Ramón Power y Giralt was a Puerto Rican naval hero, a captain in the Spanish navy who had risen to become president of the Spanish Courts.
-Power Y Giralt was among the delegates who proposed that slavery be abolished in Puerto Rico.
+Power y Giralt was among the delegates who proposed that slavery be abolished in Puerto Rico.
 He sent a letter to his mother, Josefa Giralt, suggesting that if the proposals were approved, she should be the first one to grant her slaves their freedom.

 Although these proposals were never discussed in sessions of the Spanish Courts, Josefa Giralt's slaves learned about the letter and, believing that slavery had been abolished, they spread the "news" that they were free.
 A slave named Benito contributed to the rumor by circulating the mistaken news that the Cortes Generales y Extraordinarias de la Nacion (General and Extraordinary Courts of the Nation) had granted slaves their freedom.
 These false rumors led to various confrontations between the slaves, the military and the slave masters.

 Xiorro's conspiracy

 In July 1821, Xiorro planned and organized a conspiracy against the slave masters and the colonial government.
 This was to be carried out on July 27, during the religious festival celebrations dedicated to Santiago (St. James).

 According to his plan, several slaves were to escape from various plantations in Bayamón, which included the haciendas of Angus McBean, Cornelius Kortright, Miguel Andino and Fernando Fernández.
 They were to proceed to the sugarcane fields of Miguel Figueres, and retrieve cutlasses and swords which had been hidden in those fields.
 Xiorro, together with Mario, a slave from the McBean plantation, and another slave named Narciso, would lead the slaves from Toa Baja and together with the slaves from Bayamón would capture the City of Bayamón.
-They would burn the city and kill all the those who were Caucasians.
+They would burn the city and kill all those who were Caucasians.
 After this, they planned to unite with slaves from the adjoining towns of Río Piedras, Guaynabo, and Palo Seco.
 With this critical mass of slaves, all armed and emboldened from a series of quick victories, they would invade the capital city of San Juan, where they would declare Xiorro their king.